SignalFlagZ/Threaded-Recent-Comments-for-Google-Blogger/README.md

 # Threaded-Recent-Comments-for-Google-Blogger
-The javascript that displays recent comments interactively like balloons.
+The javascript that displays recent comments interactively with balloons.